EliotDucky/progressive_weapons/Readme.md

   - For each perk which can be obtained from a progressive wallbuy, add the function call:
     `prog_weapons::addPerkName(code_name, display_name);`
     - for example: `prog_weapons::addPerkName("specialty_deadshot", "Deadshot Daiquiri");`
+  - For weapons to be moved in the buy station, a single function call corrects its position:
+  	- for example `prog_weapons::registerWeaponDelta("gr_minigun_std", (-12.5, 0, 5.5))`
 - APE:
 	- Setup a preview model, with digital materials, for each weapon with the name `prog_wpn_[weapon_name]` without the `_zm` suffix